-Over the last ten to fifteen years a number of electronic control systems have been developed that attempt to solve one or both of the problems of independent train control and expanded remote control ability.
+Over the last ten to fifteen years a number of election of his model trains.
+The first electric model railroad 20 tronic control systems have been developed that attempt to solve one or both of the problems of independent train control and expanded remote control ability.
 One approach is called command control and uses transmitter/receiver techniques to address single engines at a time.
 With this technique, each engine is equipped with a receiver that is specifically coded or tuned to receive only one of a number of transmissions that are being sent down the track.
 In this way each operator equipped with a transmitter can move his engine independently of other operators that have engines on the same section of electrified track.
-One disadvantage of these control systems has been that only a small number of codes or train addresses are practical for a given system which means that additional engines over
+One disadvantage of these control systems has been that only a small number of codes or train addresses are practical for a given system which means that additional engines over this number will be given codes that are already used.